zacharesmer/zacharesmer.github.io/Readme.md

   - name:
     link:
 ```
+`name` is what will appear in the nav bar, and `link` is the permalink attribute of the page.

 Similarly, those are the places to edit if you want to change the name of a page or its link in the nav bar.